whosonfirst/whosonfirst-sources/sources/README.md

 ## Open Data Paris

-_Neighbourhood data provided by Open Data Paris._
+_Neighbourhood data provided by Open Data Paris.
+This source was deprecated and removed from Who's On First due to license concerns that arose after the import._

 * added: `2017-12-29`
 * deprecated: `2018-10-09`